A. General Terms - applicable to all Accounts

 The date chosen by the Annuitant for provision of a retirement income at maturity of his/her Plan shall not be later than the end of the year in which the Annuitant attains the age in which maturity is required as provided for in the Income Tax Act (Canada).
 At maturity, the proceeds of the Plan will be used on the instructions of the Annuitant for:

 No annuity shall be capable of surrender, exchange, or assignment in whole or in part.
-If such annuity would become payable to a person other than the Annuitant or, in the event of the Annuitant’s death, the annuity may only become payable to the Annuitant’s spouse or common-law partner.
+If such annuity would become payable to a person other than the Annuitant or, in the event of the Annuitant’s death, the annuity may only become payable to the Annuitant’s Spouse.
 Notwithstanding the foregoing, the Annuitant may request that the Plan be amended at maturity to transfer on his/her behalf all or a portion of the proceeds of the Plan to a Registered Retirement Income Fund as defined in Section 146.3 of the Income Tax Act (Canada).

 Failing written instructions from the Annuitant, the assets of the Plan or the proceeds of the disposition thereof shall be transferred, at the discretion of the Issuer, to the Annuitant’s Tangerine Savings Account, external linked account or a retirement income fund (RIF).